 Jonathan Tarnow is a partner in the firm's Government and Regulatory Affairs Practice Group and a member of the Education Team and the Privacy and Data Security Team.
 He advises clients on a wide range of education law matters involving the U.S. Department of Education, accrediting bodies, state agencies and other government regulators.

 Higher Education Act and Federal Student Aid Programs.
 Jonathan has extensive experience advising both non-profit and proprietary institutions of higher education on the statutory and regulatory requirements of federal student financial aid programs under Title IV of the Higher Education Act.
 He has represented institutions in Title IV compliance reviews and audits, including administrative hearings and appeals related to findings of non-compliance.
 He has counseled clients on U.S. Department of Education negotiated rulemaking processes and prepared client comments to proposed regulations.
-Jonathan also advises clients on other legal matters that arise from institutional participation in federal student aid programs, including change of ownership processes and requirements, campus crime and safety regulations under the Clery Act, and on rules governing federal educational benefits to veterans and active military personnel.
+Jonathan also advises clients on other legal matters that arise from institutional participation in federal student aid programs, including change of ownership processes and requirements, campus crime, safety and sexual assault regulations under the Clery Act and Title IX, and on rules governing federal educational benefits to veterans and active military personnel.

 Education Industry Transactions and Contractual Agreements.
 Jonathan represents private equity funds, private investors, publicly traded and privately held education companies, and financial institutions that serve postsecondary educational institutions on transactions in the education sector.
 Such matters include purchases and sales of institutions or their assets, conversions of private institutions from proprietary to non-profit status, credit facilities to support acquisitions or ongoing operations, and other complex transactions involving colleges and universities.
 He also counsels parties on contractual agreements involving various third-party services that support educational institutions – including student admissions and enrollment services, marketing, financial aid administration, curriculum development, student counseling and online course delivery – with respect to regulatory requirements or limitations that may apply.